-The GoPro uses rolling shutter, when there is vibration in the quadcopter, it results in jello in the footage.
-The shutter speed on GoPro cameras is automatic by default, brighter sunlight will increase the shutter speed.
+Shutter speed on the GoPro is automatic by default, brighter sunlight will shorten shutter speed otherwise the image would look overexposed.
 Adding an ND filter slows reduces the amount of light that enters the camera, which leads to slower shutter speed and thus less artifacts and jello.

-Jello can be caused by badly tuned PID, or maybe the motors have bad bearings.
-Even if you had done everything properly, one bent propeller is enough to cause your drone to oscillate and ruin your FPV video!
+Jello effect can be caused by many reasons, such as badly tuned PID, and bad motors bearings.
+Even if you had done everything properly, one bent propeller is enough to make your drone oscillate and ruin your FPV video!

 It’s impossible to make sure your quad is perfect in every flight, that’s what makes ND filters so powerful for minimizing jello on your GoPro camera.

 There are a lot of talks about how ND filters can make FPV videos look more cinematic.
 I guess it depends on what the definition of “cinematic” is.
 My observation is that ND filter introduces more motion blur to the footage, and that video effect is very special and unique.

 It’s important to shoot your video at 24FPS to 30FPS in order to bring out that cinematic look.
 Even if you shoot your video at 120FPS, if you slow it down four times to 30FPS then interpolate frames to eliminate stutter, it would looks very different.

 Similar effect from ND filters can be achieved when filming at sunset.
 Because of the low light environment, the camera has to lower the shutter speed in order to capture enough light for the footage to not look too dark.
 And the lowered shutter speed can cause motion blur.
 Perhaps this is what helps to reduce jello too.